 Make sure you choose the right type of screw for your DIY project.
 There are all sorts of screws and accompanying screwdrivers available at your local hardware store, and using the correct type is an important part of improving your DIY skills.

-Most people are familiar with the standard slot head screw and cross head (phillips) screw, but many people new to DIY dont know that there are many other types of screws out there.
+Most people are familiar with the standard slot head screw and cross head (Phillips) screw, but many people new to DIY dont know of all the other types of specialized screws available to them.